Skip to main content

 A small region of the Eagle Nebula.
 This structure has been named the 'Pillars of Creation'.

-Star formation takes place in swirling clouds of gas and dust that are many times larger than a typical solar system.
+Star formation happens in large, swirling clouds of gas and dust.
+These clouds are much larger than a typical solar system.

-Over time, a region within the cloud becomes denser than its surroundings.
-At this point, gravity kicks in and the cloud starts to collapse in on itself.
-As the cloud shrinks, its centre (or core) becomes very hot and dense.
-The cloud will start to spin a little as it collapses, forming a disk.
+Over time, some regions of the cloud become denser than their surroundings.
+When this happens, gravity causes the cloud to collapse inward.
+As the cloud shrinks, its centre becomes hotter and denser.
+The cloud also begins to spin, forming a flat disk around the core.

 Image